Management plan compartment 3

 Maintain a screen to general public.

-5) Increase area of acid grassland/heathland by 2015.
+3B.5) Increase area of acid grassland/heathland by 2015.
 SE corner, woodland edge.
 Scallop edges of birch woodland to free acid grassland/heath from canopy cover and remove selected birch, treat stumps.

-Subcompartment 3C (7.3 ha)
+Subcompartment 3C (7.3 ha) Ballshill Gully, Handpost Gully & Peaked Hill

 The area known as Ballshill Gully and Handpost Gully is characterised by wet woodland.
 This rises to drier elevated land at Peaked Hill which separates these two small valleys and up to higher ground to the west and east.
 Similar in appearance and composition to Aldernbridge Gully to the west (3A) the valley floors have tall alder coppice with a wide selection of bryophytes and typical wet woodland ground flora.
 However, Handpost Gully in particular is much more steep sided and ravine-like with pools and riffles clearly evident.
 Further up the valley slopes there are some good individual rowans and holly while at the top of the slope there is a distinct change to birch with elements of oak wood pasture as in 3A, particularly evident in the west of the sub-compartment.
-There are areas of bracken on the upper slope tops the east and west of the subcompartment and willow carr at the head of the valley.
+There are areas of bracken on the upper slopes to the east and west of the subcompartment and willow carr at the head of the valley.

 ObjectiveAreaMethodComment